 APPLYING FOR AID

 In order to receive the most financial aid, students should complete forms and applications as soon as possible after they open.
-Use our checklist to get started.

 Some colleges also require students to complete the CSS Profile or other additional forms in order to receive financial aid.
 In Oregon, Lewis & Clark College and Reed College require the CSS Profile; check with out-of-state colleges to see if they require it.